6700/octolive/README.md

 - Integration with push notifications in your browser
 - See the results of your Continuous Integration platforms & deploys directly from your dashboard
 - Ignore notifications from certain repo, organization, or users

+# Frontend

+If you want the Frontend side of the project, check https://github.com/6700/octolive/tree/master